Haivision/srt-rfc/draft-sharabayko-srt.md

 own cipher family and block size or the one received from Alice (if she has advertised those values).

-The Responder with a Conclusion or a WAVEAHAND handshake without extensions until it receives the Conclusion Request from the peer:
+The Responder responds  with a Conclusion or a WAVEAHAND handshake without extensions until it receives the Conclusion Request from the peer:

 - HS Version: 5
 - Extension field: 0.